LLNL/RAJA/docs/sphinx/user_guide/tutorial/tiled_matrix_transpose.rst

 .. literalinclude:: ../../../../examples/tut_tiled-matrix-transpose.cpp
                    :lines: 99-100

-Thus, the C++ implementation may look like the following:
+Then, the C++ implementation may look like the following:

 .. literalinclude:: ../../../../examples/tut_tiled-matrix-transpose.cpp
                    :lines: 118-139

-.. note:: In the case the number of tiles leads to excess iterations, a bounds
-          check is added to avoid indexing out of bounds.
-Out of bounds indexing occurs when the matrix dimensions are not divisible by the tile dimensions.
+Note that we include an bounds check in the code to avoid indexing out of bounds when the tiles do not divide the matrix dimensions evenly.

 ^^^^^^^^^^^^^^^^^^^^^
-RAJA::kernel Variants
+RAJA::kernel Variant
 ^^^^^^^^^^^^^^^^^^^^^

-To carryout the tiling pattern, RAJA kernel include tiling statements.
-The ``Tile`` statement determines the number of necessary tiles to carry out the transpose and return iterate values within bounds of the original iteration space.
-The Tile statement takes the dimension of the tile as a template parameter.
+For the ``RAJA::kernel`` variant, we use ``RAJA::statement::Tile`` types for the outer loop tiling, with ``RAJA::statement::tile_fixed`` parameters which identify the tile dimensions.
+The ``RAJA::statement::Tile`` types compute the number of tiles needed to iterate over all matrix entries in each dimension and generate iteration index values within the bounds of the associated iteration space.
 The complete sequential RAJA variant is given below:

 .. literalinclude:: ../../../../examples/tut_tiled-matrix-transpose.cpp
                    :lines: 166-185

-The file ``RAJA/examples/tut_tiled-matrix-transpose.cpp`` contains the complete working example code for the examples described in this section along with OpenMP and CUDA variants.
+The file ``RAJA/examples/tut_tiled-matrix-transpose.cpp`` contains the complete working example code for the examples described in this section, including
+OpenMP and CUDA variants.

+A more advanced version using RAJA local arrays for CPU cache blocking or to access GPU shared memory is described here :ref:`matrixtransposelocalarray-label`.